giotramu/postcss-config/README.md

 ## Browsers support

-PostCSS config is dispatched with a specific [browserslist] query:
+PostCSS config is dispatched with a specific [browserslist][browserslist-url] query:

 ```yml
 last 2 versions